 We Canadians just can’t get enough of our Canadian Peameal bacon and the Carousel has an awesome bun filled with this true Canadian treat.
 Anyone visiting Toronto from celebrities to regular folk will stop by for this delectable bun dripping with butter and bacony goodness.

-The North Market is famous for the Saturday Farmers’ Market, a tradition begun on this site in 1803 that continues until today with farmer’s bringing in locally grown and produced fruits, vegetables, specialty meats and cheese.
+The North Market is famous for the Saturday Farmers’ Market, a tradition begun on this site in 1803 that continues until today with farmers bringing in locally grown and produced fruits, vegetables, speciality meats and cheese.
 On Sundays, the North Market is taken over by over 80 antique and vintage dealers.